-Mauro Ayres is a Brazilian jiu jitsu black belt under Francisco ‘Toco’ Albuquerque from the Nova Geração academy.
-A former Brazilian national champion in the black belt division (2008), Ayres is also the co-founder of the Ipanema (Rio de Janeiro), and the Davis (California) affiliates of Nova Geração.
+Mauro Ayres is a Brazilian jiu-jitsu black belt under Francisco “Toco” Albuquerque, previously with the Nova Geração academy, later gouing on to do his own affiliation (Mauro Ayres BJJ).
+A former Brazilian national champion in the black belt division (2008), Ayres is also the co-founder of grappling academies in Ipanema (South Zone of Rio de Janeiro), and the Davis (California).

 Mauro Ayres Jiu Jitsu